goiops/emspy/README.md

 ## Branches

 * New work is completed in the `master` branch of this repository and may contain breaking changes.
 Pull requests should be made to this branch.
-* Old stable functionality exists in the `v0.2.1` branch and should never change except for minor fixes.
+* Old stable functionality exists in the `v0.2.1` branch and should never change, except for minor fixes.
 * Releases are publicly available on `PyPi` using semantic versioning.

 ## Installation